 Says Janis-Norton: “When parents are firm and consistent, young people respond well.
 They will be upset, but they get over it, and start to read, spend more time with their friends, write stories, walk the dog…”

-4 I’m concerned my child’s online chat group is turning nasty.
+4. My child’s online chat is turning nasty.
 What should I do?

 In the playground those sorts of comments might be laughed off, or sorted out at the time, but post them on giant messaging groups, facilitated by social media platforms like WhatsApp, and the taunts feel far more humiliating because they reach so many so quickly and are written down in black and white.
 “We had to explain that if he was part of that group he had a responsibility to either change the behaviour, or get out of the group.
 We confiscated his phone for a month, and I noticed he was suddenly more engaged in football and board games.”

 Schools have an opportunity here to smoke this out, and to talk to them about what is right